bbauska/JS-Programs/README.md

   elt("button", {type: "submit"}, "Add comment")));
 }
 </pre>

-The "submit" event handler calls form.reset to clear the form’s content after creating a "newComment" action.
+<p>The "submit" event handler calls form.reset to clear the form’s content after
+creating a "newComment" action.
 When creating moderately complex pieces of DOM, this style of program- ming starts to look rather messy.
 There’s a widely used (non-standard) JavaScript